MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 1. Select **Next: Networking** > **Next: Review + create**

-1. Waiting for the validation to pass, select **Create**.
+2. Wait for the validation to pass, select **Create**.

-1. Waiting for the service connection to be created.
+3. Wait for the service connection to be created.

 > [!NOTE]
 > The Azure App Configuration AKS extension is an independent component and does not have to rely on **Service Connection** to use it.
-You can refer to the [Azure App Configuration AKS extension reference](/azure/azure-app-configuration/reference-kubernetes-provider) to learn more about the extension.
+You can refer to the [Azure App Configuration AKS extension reference](./azure-app-configuration.md) to learn more about the extension.
 >

-## Build ConfigMap and use it configure workload
+## Build ConfigMap and use it to configure workload

 Now that you created a connection between your AKS cluster and the App Configuration store, you need to use the connection to create a ConfigMap with the configuration data from the App Configuration store.